tnhon0112/PM2-Project/README.md

 - Perform the defined gestures to control the dinosaur (for example: raise hand to jump, lower body to duck — replace with your real mapping).
 - Watch the screen and avoid hitting obstacles.

-## Future Improvements

-You (or others) can extend this project by:

-- Improving the UI and animations.
-- Developing a more robust gesture recognition algorithm.
-- Adding a main menu, pause screen, and high score system.
-- Supporting multiple difficulty levels or additional game modes.

 ## Author

-- Name: _Your Name_
+- Name: Ho Quang Huy
-- Student ID / Class: _Your Info (if needed)_
+- Student ID 11525018
-- Course: _Course Name_
+-
-- Instructor: _Instructor Name_
+- Instructor: Bien Minh Tri
-- University: _Your University_
+- University:VGU